 Recovering from depression isn't easy.
 One of the hardest things is that you just don't know what to expect.

 It's not like healing from an injury.
 If you broke your arm, your doctor could give you specifics about your recovery.
-He or she could tell you -- at least roughly -- how many weeks you would need a cast and when you will be healed.
+They could tell you -- at least roughly -- how many weeks you would need a cast and when you will be healed.

 Unfortunately, depression isn't like that.
 Each person's recovery is different.
 Some recover in a few weeks or months.
 But for others, depression is a long-term illness.
 In about 20% to 30% of people who have an episode of depression, the symptoms don't entirely go away.